MikkelGodsk/Darkmode-bookmark/README.md

 - On iOS: Brave, Safari, Firefox

-A more elaborate bookmark that'll also re-invert images is this:
+A more elaborate bookmark that'll also re-invert images:
 ```
 javascript:(function(){
     const htmlElement = document.documentElement;